|

 anything done in the flesh to be worth nothing.

-continues by telling the Corinthians “the things that mark an
+verse 12 Paul continues by telling the Corinthians “the things that mark

-apostle”, that is, make an apostle a true apostle.
-They are, “signs,
+an apostle”, that is, make an apostle a true apostle.
+They are,

-may be interesting in light of the fact that many call themselves apostles
+This may be interesting in light of the fact that many call

-even to this day yet have no signs, wonders, or miracles in their
+themselves apostles even to this day yet have no signs, wonders, or

 says that these works of power were done by him in their midst “with